 Realm Database is a reactive, object-oriented, cross-platform, mobile database:

-- trying to understand the difference between Realm Database and Realm Sync
+trying to understand the difference between Realm Database and Device Sync

 Realm Database is an entire database written from scratch in C++, instead of building on top of an underlying database engine like SQLite.
 Realm Database's underlying storage layer uses B+ trees to organize objects.
 As a result, Realm Database controls optimizations from the storage level all the way up to the access level.

 Realm Database stores data in realms: collections of heterogeneous realm objects.
 You can think of each realm as a database.
 Each object in a realm is equivalent to a row in a SQL database table or a MongoDB document.
 Unlike SQL, realms do not separate different object types into individual tables.

 Realm Database stores objects as groups of property values.
 We call this column-based storage.
 This means that queries or writes for individual objects can be slower than row-based storage equivalents when unindexed, but querying a single field across multiple objects or fetching multiple objects can be much faster due to spatial locality and in-CPU vector operations.

 Realm Database uses a zero-copy design to make queries faster than an ORM, and often faster than raw SQLite.

 Realm Database persists data in files saved on device storage.
 The database uses several kinds of file:

 default.realm: contain object data.

 default.realm.lock: keep track of which versions of data in a realm are actively in use.
 This prevents realm from reclaiming storage space that is still used by a client application.

 default.realm.note: enable inter-thread and inter-process notifications.